 How much does one cost?

-Prices vary depending on the type of card, with lower-end cards starting around $25 and high-end models costing several hundred dollars.
+Prices vary depending on the type of card, with lower-end cards starting at around $25 and high-end models costing several hundred dollars.
 Some types of GPUs may need additional power connections; older models require lots of cooling fans, which increases cost; others are too big to fit inside a compact case or under standard desktops.
 How well your new GPU performs is affected by its resolution and how many frames per second it was designed to handle.
 High frame rates are needed to make games look smooth and for virtual reality experiences.

 How long does a graphics card last?